ENCODE-DCC/caper/README.md

 ```

 Or run a Cromwell server with Caper.
 Make sure to keep server's SSH session alive.

-> **Server/client mode on HPCs**: We recommend to run a server on a non-login node with at least one CPU, 2GB RAM and long enough walltime.
-Take IP address of your compute node and update your default configuration file with it.
-If there is any conflicting port, then change port in your configuration file.

 ```bash
 $ hostname  # get IP address or hostname of a compute/login node